JoeyStanley/real/_posts/2019-10-28-why-do-people-use-bat-instead-of-trap.md

 > …found that it would be helpful to formulate a convention to unify the text and simplify the reader’s task; with that thought in mind, we have suggested that authors use neither a phonological /  / nor a variable ( ) presentation, both of which differ in conventions from author to author.
 We have chosen instead to refer to a given vowel class using keywords, following the principle behind Wells (1982).
 To further simplify, we turned to Ladefoged’s (2005) choice of keyword paradigm, which uses words that are as untrammeled by their consonantal environment as possible.
 To obtain these keywords, he chose an <sc>h_d</sc> frame, to have his speakers “say <sc>heed</sc> again.

-> To minimize the need for varying the "carrier" environment, in each case, the vowel being focused on here will be a <sc>b_t</sc> paradigm (see table 1.1).
+> To minimize the need for varying the "carrier" environment, in each case, the vowel being focused on here will be a <sc>b_t</sc> paradigm.

 <table id="wells">
     <thead>